-If you're getting a sole parent rate of benefit or the Unsupported Child's Benefit, any child support paid will go to the Government to help pay for your benefit.
+If you're getting the Unsupported Child's Benefit, any child support paid for that child will go to the Government to help pay for your benefit.
 If the amount paid is more than your benefit, you'll receive the difference.

 How the formula works